Atomic Betty: Production

 Atomic Cartoons, based in Vancouver, British Columbia, wrote the scripts and produced the animation for the show using Adobe Flash.
 Tele Images Kids produced animation and voice direction for the French-language version of the show.
 Breakthrough Films & Television, through its distribution subsidiary, handled worldwide distribution outside of Canada, except Spain and Portugal.

 Three seasons of the show were produced, totaling 78 half-hour or 156 quarter-hour episodes, depending on the format shown in each market.
 There is also a one-hour Christmas special titled Atomic Betty: The No-L 9.
+The first season had a budget of $9 million.

 Cancelled sequel

 In 2010, Atomic Cartoons announced a sequel series was planned for a production titled Atomic Betty Redux.
-The show would have featured the 17-year-old Atomic Betty; her teenage future self that first introduced in the two-part finale "The Future Is Now!".
+The show would have featured the 17-year-old Atomic Betty, her teenage future self that was first introduced in the two-part finale "The Future Is Now!".

-It was slated to be released either in late 2013 or mid-2014 but entered development hell shortly after.
-In early 2019, a Reddit user emailed Atomic Cartoons regarding the show and the response was that the planned series had been cancelled due to the animation studio's desire to focus on their new projects.
+It was slated to be released either in late 2013 or mid-2014, but entered development hell shortly after.
+In early 2019, a Reddit user emailed Atomic Cartoons regarding the show, and the response was that the planned series had been cancelled due to the animation studio's desire to focus on their new projects.

 Telecast and home media

 Atomic Betty premiered on Teletoon in Canada on August 29, 2004.
-The series was formerly aired on Cartoon Network from September 17, 2004 until May 22, 2005, in the U.S. and The Hub (now known as "Discovery Family") from October 10, 2010 until October 12, 2011.
-It aired on CITV in the United Kingdom on March 11, 2006.
-The show was also formerly aired on Starz Kids and Family.
-However, fans were disappointed in it because it was only at its first season; the final two were too expensive for the Starz brand to acquire.
-So, due to this, it was later removed from the lineup on weekday mornings.
+The series was formerly aired on Cartoon Network from September 17, 2004, until January 1, 2006, in the U.S. and The Hub (now known as "Discovery Family") from October 10, 2010, until October 12, 2011.
+It first aired on CITV in the United Kingdom on November 1, 2004, the show continued to broadcast and then re-broadcast on CITV until it was effectively taken off schedule after 6–7 years sometime in 2011.
+Starz Kids and Family formerly picked up the series, but only for its first season because the second and third kinds were too expensive for the Starz brand to afford until it was later removed from its weekday morning lineup.
 Recently, Kartoon Channel, a web-based cartoon streaming channel, is now airing all three seasons of the show.
 It also aired repeats in Canada on Cartoon Network until 2015 and BBC Kids until the channel was closed in 2018.

 Warner Home Video (sister company to the show's American broadcaster Cartoon Network) released two DVD volumes of the show on October 18, 2005, in Region 1 and February 6, 2006, in Japan.
 Each release contained eight segment-episodes from the first season.
-The other two volumes Betty Powers Up! and Betty Blasts Off! were planned but cancelled.
+In the other two volumes, Betty Powers Up! and Betty Blasts Off! were planned but cancelled.